ShahjalalShohag/shahjalalshohag.github.io/_posts/2022-03-13-academy-faq.md

 Academy Website: [https://academy.shahjalalshohag.com/](https://academy.shahjalalshohag.com/)

 ### Can I get discounts on the courses?
-If you are a school or college student, then **you will get HUGE discounts** (check the website).
-Otherwise, if you are an old academy member, then **you can get up to 50% discounts on your next course by solving more problems in your current course!** Check [Academy Gold Pass](https://blog.shahjalalshohag.com/appreciation/) to learn more.
+If you are a school or college student, then **you will get INSANE amount of discounts** (**70% discount in some cases!**, check the website).
+Otherwise, if you are an old academy member, then **you can get 20% discounts on your next course by solving more problems in your current course!** Check [Academy Gold Pass](https://blog.shahjalalshohag.com/appreciation/) to learn more.

 ### Do you have Promo Codes?
 Yes.
 Because you deserve some discounts!